 Kill Process Forcibly

-We have sent TERM signal by default with kill command but there is no response or action about kill process.
+We have sent the TERM signal by default with kill command but there is no response or action about the killing process.
 We can make things more brutal by sending SIGKILL or simply KILL.

 $ kill -9 17910

 $ kill -SIGKILL 17910

 As we see there are different ways to express kill options like -9 or -SIGKILL or -KILL.
 In the kill example, we see that our watch ls process is killed with option -9.

 As we know for security reasons Linux provides process ownership.
 Process ownership establishes security and prevents unprivileged users to interact or kill the disowned process.
 Root user or a user which can get root privileges like

 sudoer can kill all processes in the system.

 This is a harsh way to kill all the processes we might kill.
 If we run this command with a regular user it will kill all processes related to the user.